mjbradvica/MediatorBuddy/README.md

 You must implement a handler for the GlobalExceptionOccurred notification.
 This event is raised every time an uncaught exception bubbles up to a controller.

-Reminder: Throwing exceptions in your application is another form of a goto statement, especially when you can predict the execution path.
+> Throwing exceptions in your application is another form of a goto statement, especially when you can predict the execution path.

 ### What if I need to throw an exception?

-If you need to throw, throw.
+If you need to throw, then throw.
 Just make sure you handle the exception gracefully in your global exception handler.

 ### Do I need to use the existing Envelope implementation?

 No, you may implement your own from the IEnvelope interface.
-However, using the default implementation is recommended to start with.
+Still, using the default implementation is recommended to start.

 ### What is the difference between the ApplicationStatus and an HTTP status?